DiagSet: a dataset for prostate cancer histopathological image classification: Introduction

 \section{Introduction}

 In highly developed countries, prostate cancer is the second most common cause of death in men after lung cancer.
 Prostate cancer is one of the most common malignant neoplasms in men.
-The choice of treatment method depends mainly on the clinical stage and malignancy of the cancer defined according to the Gleason scale \citep{Albelda1993,Konig2004,Gleason1966} and the ISUP classification 2014 by the ISUP grade group \citep{Epstein2016}.
-Such diagnoses are made by histopathologists.
-However, the number of professional doctors is very limited and continues to decline compared to social needs.
-There are many reasons for this, such as long training time or the increasing number of diagnoses required in a short time.
-A solution to this situation is the use of modern classification systems based on deep learning technologies.
-Nevertheless, the construction of such systems requires participation of the professional histopathologists, for example in the process of preparing and annotating samples of healthy and cancer affected tissues.
+Treatment method choice depends mainly on the clinical stage and malignancy determined by a specialist histopathologist according to the Gleason scale \cite{Albelda1993,Konig2004,Gleason1966} and the ISUP classification 2014 by the ISUP grade group \cite{Epstein2016}.
+However, the number of professional doctors is limited and continues to decline compared to social needs.
+A way out of this situation is using modern technologies based on deep learning and the necessary repositories of labeled data to train them.